-The last part uses the upper bound of Theorem \ref{optimal_risk_Gaussian} and the continuity of eigenvalues, i.e the eigenvalues of $\sigma$ and the central state $\tilde{\rho}^n$ are asymptotically equal (see Appendix C for details).
-For the lower bound we choose an arbitrary $\sigma$ and parametrize the state and its estimate by local parameters $\theta$ and $\hat{\theta}$, i.e we let $\rho=\rho_{\theta}$ and $\hat{\rho}_n=\rho_{\hat{\theta}}$.
+The last part uses the upper bound of Theorem \ref{optimal_risk_Gaussian} and the continuity of eigenvalues, i.e. the eigenvalues of $\sigma$ and the central state $\tilde{\rho}_n$ are asymptotically the same (see Appendix C for details).
+For the lower bound we choose an arbitrary $\sigma$ and again parametrize the state and its estimate by local parameters $\theta$ and $\hat{\theta}$, i.e we let $\rho=\rho_{\theta}$ and $\hat{\rho}_n=\rho_{\hat{\theta}}$.
 Since (\ref{reverse_channel}) holds, we can transfer the risk between the i.i.d and Gaussian models invoking (\ref{equivalence-rate}) and (\ref{risk-transfer}) and then using the lower bound of Theorem \ref{optimal_risk_Gaussian} we have

-We note that since the dimension $d$ is kept constant the $||.||_1$ and $||.||_2$ norms are equivalent and hence we can easily replace the $L^2$ neighborhood with a trace norm neighborhood.
+We note that since the dimension $d$ is kept constant, the $||.||_1$ and $||.||_2$ norms are equivalent and hence we can easily replace the $L^2$ neighborhood with a trace norm neighborhood.
 We define the trace norm neighborhood as follows:

-The upper bound and the lower bound can now be summarized in the following theorem. \begin{theorem}{ } Let $\mu_1>\mu_2>\ldots>\mu_r>0$ be the eigenvalues of a density matrix $\sigma$ of rank $r$.
+The upper and lower bounds can now be summarized in the following theorem. \begin{theorem}{ } Let $\mu_1>\mu_2>\ldots>\mu_r>0$ be the eigenvalues of a density matrix $\sigma$ of rank $r$.
 Then there exists an $\varepsilon<1/2$ such that